 What better way to round off a crisp wintry walk than by sinking into your hot tub – especially fabulous in the winter!

 Lovely large rooms with open plan lounge areas, patio doors leading directly onto the gardens, and a patio area with outside table and chairs from spring to autumn.
+Hot tubs have also recently been installed in our 6 Junior suites.

 Situated in the main hotel, and more traditional in style than the Spa Lodges and the Garden Suites, the Junior Suites have king size beds* and large bathrooms with separate bath and walk-in showers. * except Thirlmere, which has an antique moroccan queen size four poster